 Localizing our supply chain

-We are reducing our carbon footprint by bringing on local suppliers, meaning we are working on products being sent from the most local manufacturer to every market.
+We are working on products being sent from the most local manufacturer to every market, which can help reduce our carbon footprint.

 Increasing renewable and clean energy